 The purchase of tours and activities is generally an optional luxury.
 Creating a user interface with the right “look and feel” is known to be particularly important when it comes to the sale of discretionary and lifestyle products/services; especially those prone to impulse buying.

-If the website of your 3rd party motor insurer doesn’t work too well you will probably transact with them anyway.
+If the websites of your 3rd party motor insurer doesn’t work too well you will probably transact with them anyway.
 But if an activity website doesn’t look attractive……well there are other things to do!

 In July 2012 Google undertook a survey of 1,088 smartphone users.
 Sixty-seven percent said they were more likely to make a purchase when visiting a business’s mobile-friendly site, versus 61 percent who said they’d most likely leave a site that wasn’t optimized for mobile.